 A Typical Day in Inpatient Rehab

-Patients at The Rehabilitation Institute Inpatient Rehab Program are expected to participate in at least 3 hours of therapy per day, 5 days per week.
-On average, our patients participate in 3 to 4 hours of therapy each day Monday through Friday and a lesser amount of therapy on Saturday and Sunday.
-In certain special circumstances patients will not be required to participate in 3 hours of therapy per day, but these cases are rare.
+Our patients are expected to participate in at least three hours of therapy per day, five days per week.
+On average, our patients participate in three to four hours of therapy each day Monday through Friday and a lesser amount of therapy on Saturday and Sunday.
+In certain special circumstances patients will not be required to participate in three hours of therapy per day, but these cases are rare.
 If a patient is too ill or unable to participate in this level of therapy due to medical complications, the patient may be discharged to a more appropriate level of care.
 This is not done immediately, as often times a patient can recover in one to two days and begin fully participating again.

 Breakfast: 7:30 a.m.